 - 5.1 The costs associated with co-ordination and delivery of the HAF programme will not exceed the total amount awarded to the authority as set out in the Grant Determination Letter.
-The HAF co-ordinator will work closely with the Council's Finance officers to monitor the grant spend and will produce a statement of expenditure/ statement of grant usage after each phase of the programme's delivery. - 5.2 The Council is permitted to utilise up to 10% of the total grant awarded for administration and co-ordination of the HAF programme, this amount being £79,545. - 5.3 More detailed costs will be available following the tender processes in March, June and October 2023, when organisations are required to submit their HAF club proposals. - 5.4 The HAF grant must be ring-fenced and only used for the purposes as set out in the Grant Determination Letter.
+The HAF co-ordinator will work closely with the Council's Finance officers to monitor the grant spend and will produce a statement of expenditure/ statement of grant usage after each phase of the programme's delivery. - 5.2 The Council is permitted to utilise £77,579 of the total grant awarded for administration and co-ordination of the HAF programme. - 5.3 More detailed costs will be available following the tender processes in March, June and October 2024, when organisations are required to submit their HAF club proposals. - 5.4 The HAF grant must be ring-fenced and only used for the purposes as set out in the Grant Determination Letter.
 Any under-spend of the grant is subject to claw-back by the DfE.